How Bright Light Therapy Helps with Low Mood, Sleep Problems and Jet Lag

 Depression and the Droopy Dims

 Depression is increasing, according to some studies.
 Sales of antidepressant drugs have been steadily increasing.
 As far as psychiatrists can tell, there is more depression today than there was a generation or two ago.
 Depression seems to be starting at an earlier age.
 The suicide rate is higher among teenagers and young people.
-Perhaps illegal drugs are a factor in increasing suicide today, but it could also be that depression is causing more drug and alcohol use.
+Perhaps illegal drugs, opiods and sleeping pills, are factors in increasing suicide today, but it could also be that depression is causing more drug and alcohol use.
 The rate of suicide has also been increasing among the elderly.
 Depression is more of a problem in urban areas: the depression rate is lower in rural areas, where people may go outside more to work.
-In summary, depression and suicide are increasing, possibly because people are experiencing less daylight.
+In summary, depression and suicide are increasing, possibly in part because people are experiencing less daylight.

 What is depression?
 Part of depression is a gloomy feeling at times of loss – when we lose a job, a friend or have other disappointments.
 Some of the most serious sadness comes when we lose a loved one such as a parent, spouse or child.
 Such sadness is normal (in the sense that we all experience bereavement, not in the sense that losses are not painful).
 Such sadness is often psychological in origin, and since bad experiences fade away, such sadness usually gets better by itself.
 But recovery may be agonizingly slow.
 Further, there are other kinds of depression more biological in origin.